akbar2023/simplon-exercise/README.md

 This project was created as an exercise for Simplon students.
 The project has been prepared to reduce some of the installation and configuration.

+A mock up can be found here: https://scene.zeplin.io/project/5d3889784c4695774830feba.
+Don't worry if your result isn't exactly the same.

 ## Step 1 - Git

 * Get the project from Github and create your own branch.